 After the individual mini-labs are incorporated into the SSEP M9 payload, the entire payload is handed over to NASA.
 The SSEP Mission 9 Endeavor payload of experiments will be transported in two payload boxes, one requiring refrigeration during transport to the ISS, and one that will remain at room temperature during transport to the ISS.

 The SSEP payload is expected to be delivered to the International Space Station 2-3 days after launch.
-The payload will return to Earth on SpaceX-10 Dragon, which is scheduled to unberth from the station and return to Earth on March 20, 2017.
+The payload will return to Earth on SpaceX-10 Dragon, which is scheduled to unberth from the station on March 18, 2017 and return to Earth on March 19, 2017.